spectrumthunderbots/team7167_2019/README.md

-Spectrum Thunder Bots (Team7167) 2019
+# Spectrum Thunder Bots (Team 7167) 2019

-Code got messed with a bunch at competition but is still mostly intact.
+## Code got messed with a bunch at competition but is still mostly intact.